google/flatbuffers/docs/source/Tutorial.md

 other `vector`s), collect their offsets into a temporary data structure, and then create an additional `vector` containing their offsets.*

+If instead of creating a vector from an existing array you serialize elements individually one by one, take care to note that this happens in reverse order, as buffers are built back to front.

 For example, take a look at the two `Weapon`s that we created earlier (`Sword` and `Axe`).
 These are both FlatBuffer `table`s, whose offsets we now store in memory.
 Therefore we can create a FlatBuffer `vector` to contain these